openmobilehub/omh-storage/README.md

 and Non-GMS configurations.

 ##### Variant gms
     - Define the `Service`.
-In this example is auth.
+In this example is storage.
     - Define the `ServiceDetails` .
 In this example is `gmsService`.
     - Define the dependency and the path.
 In this example is `com.openmobilehub.android:storage-api-drive-gms:1.0-rc"`.